stacks-network/stacks-core/clarity-types/src/types/codec/packed/README.md

 Packed records and value descriptors are independently versioned:

 - a packed record stores the active value and its equivalent consensus-serialization length; and
-- an optional value descriptor (`ValueDescriptor`) stores the minimal value-derived structural metadata needed to reconstruct consensus bytes without a caller-supplied `TypeSignature`.
+- an optional value descriptor (`ValueDescriptor`) stores value-derived structural metadata and independent framing for consensus reconstruction without a caller-supplied `TypeSignature`.

 Typed decoding needs only a packed record and an **expected type** (the caller-supplied `TypeSignature`).
 Descriptor-guided reconstruction needs both the record and its descriptor.